RosterElf Logo

 Maintain confidentiality

 Only share information with those who need to know.
-Protecting privacy builds trust and meets legal obligations.
+Protecting privacy builds trust and meets legal obligations under the Privacy Act 1988.

 Key actions: